botpress/documentation-v12/docs/intro-to-botpress/download-and-start.md

 #### Older Versions

-You can also [download older versions](https://s3.amazonaws.com/botpress-binaries/index.html).
-This page displays a list where you have to choose between different versions and operating systems.
-Choose wisely!
+You can also choose between different [older versions](https://s3.amazonaws.com/botpress-binaries/index.html) and operating systems.

-:::note
+:::tip

-We don't recommended you to use an older version if you can use the latest one.
+Always use the latest version if you can.

 :::

 ## Start Botpress

+You can choose to start Botpress by the binary or the source code:

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 <Tabs>
   <TabItem value="binary" label="Binary">